Ross, Skye and Inverness West (Scottish Parliament constituency): Council area

 Ross, Skye and Inverness West was one of three Holyrood constituencies covering the Highland council area.
 The other two were Caithness, Sutherland and Easter Ross and Inverness East, Nairn and Lochaber.
 Ross, Skye and Inverness West covered a central portion of the council area, with Caithness, Sutherland and Easter Ross to the north and Inverness East, Nairn and Lochaber to the south.
 All three were within the Highlands and Islands electoral region.

 When created in 1999 the constituency boundaries were definable with reference to council wards which were grouped, by the Highland Council, in relation to eight council management areas.
 Constituency and management area names have many elements in common, and the management areas had the boundaries of former districts of the Highland region, as abolished in 1996, namely Ross and Cromarty, Skye and Lochalsh, Inverness, Nairn, Lochaber, Badenoch and Strathspey, Caithness and Sutherland.

-The management areas were abolished in 2007, and the council has now three new corporate management areas, defined as groups of new wards, also introduced this year, 2007.
-The boundaries of the corporate management areas are similar to those of Westminster constituencies created in 2005.
-One corporate management area, the Caithness, Sutherland and Easter Ross area, has boundaries, therefore, which are also similar to those of a Holyrood constituency.
-The boundaries of the other two corporate areas, the Ross, Skye and Lochaber area and the Inverness, Nairn, and Badenoch and Strathspey area, are quite unlike those of any Holyrood constituency.
+The management areas were abolished in 2007, and the council introduced three corporate management areas, defined as groups of new wards, also introduced this year, 2007.
+The boundaries of the corporate management areas were similar to those of Westminster constituencies created in 2005.
+One corporate management area, the Caithness, Sutherland and Easter Ross area, had boundaries, therefore, which were also similar to those of a Holyrood constituency.
+The boundaries of the other two corporate areas, the Ross, Skye and Lochaber area and the Inverness, Nairn, and Badenoch and Strathspey area, were quite unlike those of any Holyrood constituency.